robert-petersen/weather-now/README.md

 ### Vite

 Vite is a development tool to scaffold and bundle projects.
+Vite is extremely fast to bundle and allows for Hot Module Replacement (HMR), which keeps track of changes in your application without reloading the page and losing the applications state.
+Because of it's performance benefits I have moved away from create-react-app (CRA) to begin my projects.
+Check out Vite's website [here](https://vitejs.dev/).

 <!-- --------------------------------------------------------------------------------------------To help see sections----------------- -->
 <br />